fred1268/okapi/README.md

 where options are one or more of the following:

 - `--servers-file`, `-s` (mandatory): point to the configuration file's location

+- `--verbose`, `-v` (default no): enable verbose mode

+- `--file-parallel` (default no): run the test files in parallel (instead of the tests themselves)

+- `--file` (default none): only run the specified test file

+- `--test` (default none): only run the specified standalone test

 - `--timeout` (default 30s): set a default timeout for all HTTP requests
-- `--verbose`, `-v` (default no): enable verbose mode

 - `--no-parallel` (default parallel): prevent tests from running in parallel
-- `--file-parallel` (default no): run the test files in parallel (instead of the tests themselves)

 - `--user-agent` (default okapi UA): set the default user agent

 - `--content-type` (default application/json): set the default content type for requests

 - `--accept` (default application/json): set the default accept header for responses

 - `test_directory` (mandatory): point to the directory where all the test files are located

 > Please note that the `--file-parallel` mode is particularly handy if you want to have a sequence of tests that needs to run in a specific order.
 For instance, you may want to create a resource, update it, and delete it.
 Placing these three tests in the same file and in the right order, and then running okapi with `--file-parallel` should do the trick.
 The default mode is used for unit tests, whereas the `--file-parallel` mode is used for (complex) test scenarios.